 “Brain imaging is still not ready for use as a diagnostic tool in ADHD,” noted Shaw.
 “Although the delay in cortex development was marked, it could only be detected when a very large number of children with the disorder were included.
 It is not yet possible to detect such delay from the brain scans of just one individual.
 The diagnosis of ADHD remains clinical, based on taking a history from the child, the family and teachers.”

 Also participating in the research were: Kristen Eskstrand, Wendy Sharp, Jonathan Blumenthal, Dede Greenstein, Liv Clasen, and Jay Giedd, M.D., NIMH.

 Maturation of the brain, as reflected in the age at which a cortex area attains peak thickness, in ADHD (above) and normal development (below).
 Lighter areas are thinner, darker areas thicker.
 Light blue in the ADHD sequence corresponds to the same thickness as light purple in the normal development sequence.
 The darkest areas in the lower part of the brain, which are not associated with ADHD, had either already peaked in thickness by the start of the study, or, for statistical reasons, were not amenable to defining an age of peak cortex thickness.
-Movie of same data below.

 Source: NIMH Child Psychiatry Branch

 About the National Institute of Mental Health (NIMH): The mission of the NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
 For more information, visit the NIMH website.